jerellaquino/Foo/README.md

 - Python3
 - pip3

-Refer to [this documentation](https://packaging.python.org/en/latest/tutorials/installing-packages/) on how to install
+Refer to [this documentation](https://packaging.python.org/en/latest/tutorials/installing-packages/) on how to install them.

 ## Usage